gsoft-inc/wl-squide/docs/guides/migrating-from-a-monolith.md

 2- Add independent local packages (modules) for every identified value stream.

-3- Move the monolithic application code to their corresponding newly created value stream local packages and make sure an **value stream can be developed independently** (e.g. without having to start the whole application).
+3- Move the monolithic application code to their corresponding newly created value stream local packages and make sure a **value stream can be developed independently** (e.g. without having to start the whole application).

 4- Import and [register the local packages](/references/registration/registerLocalModules.md) (modules) into the host application.